 Found 110 - 120 results of 196 programs matching keyword " mars science laboratory"

 This week's secret ingredient was lightbulbs!
 Cheer on the competitors in this zany science cook-off.
 Teachers compete before a live audience at the Exploratorium for the revered title, "Iron Science Teacher."
 Cheer on the competitors in this zany science cook-off.
 Teachers compete before a live audience at the Exploratorium for the revered title, "Iron Science Teacher."
 The Exploratorium's Iron Science Teacher competition showcases science teachers as they devise demonstrations around a particular "secret" ingredient—and today's secret ingredient was oil!
 In June, 2010, the Exploratorium will launch it's newest exhibition, Geometry Playground.
 Check out this teaser clip and come back for more on June 25th, 2010.
 This April Fools’ Day After Dark event exposed people’s threshold for taking chances.
 For example, visitors could test their belief in the laws of physics as a bowling ball swung toward them.
 They could also tackle a climbing wall, try their luck at casino games, and see if they had the nerve to carry out the instructions on a card they were given.
 Exploratorium graphic artist David Barker describes the physics of baseball bats, and makes some sweet music in the process!
 Our host, Stephanie Chasteen, shares some more fun facts and activities having to do with the science of sound.

 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
 TI staff educator Lori Lambertson explains her philosophy of integrating math and science in the classroom, and how she puts it into practice.
 Join Exploratorium Senior Scientist Paul Doherty and visiting scientist Alfredo Mateus for an exploration of hands-on demos.
 In today's webcast, Paul and Alfredo will be looking at a voice activated chemical reaction and what happens when you heat plastic in water!
 A story can help make a subject come alive for your students.
 TI teacher coach Carol Murphy talks about the myriad ways she’s used storytelling in her science classes.
-Paul Stepahin is an Exploratorium exhibit developer who has a background in physics.
-He's worked on exhibits such as Elephant Turntable and Additor.
-Paul's knowledge and love of computer science and complex math has made him a resource for Exploratorium staff.
-In this program, Paul discusses the theoretical math P versus NP problem.